nnecklace/acskl/README.md

 Detailed instructions on setup can be found in the both client and server manuals located in `documents`.

+### Disclaimer
+Make sure that the server is properly running before launching the client.

 ## Commands

 ### Server